-The iconic red fire engine that you often see roaring down the city streets has undergone a great deal of change throughout history.
-In early civilizations, the emergence of permanent houses and the use of fire to heat, cook, and light these houses brought about the risk of house fires.
-Naturally, people sought a means to extinguish the blazes to protect their families, resulting in hundreds of years of new apparatus designs, innovations and able-bodied men and women to operate them.
-Here is a brief history as to how we went from the bucket brigade to the sophisticated selection of apparatus we have today.
+The iconic red fire engine that you often see has changed throughout history.
+In early civilizations, the need for fire to heat, cook, and light homes increased the risk of house fires.
+So naturally, people sought a means to extinguish the blaze, resulting in hundreds of years of new apparatus designs, and innovations.

 Early 1700’s: First Patented Fire Engine Designs

-Mid to Late 1900s: Development of the Ladder Truck
+The mid to late 1900s: Development of the Ladder Truck

-As populations began to move from rural areas to the cities that contained more opportunities for work, the buildings housing these populations began to grow taller.
-Firefighters and the engines they manned had to devise a way to thwart this threat.
-Daniel D. Hayes, a native New York City firefighter, saw the necessity of getting crewmembers to the towering buildings that were under threat.
-Hayes developed a mounted extension ladder to the top of a ladder truck equipped with a spring-assist mechanism raised the ladder into its elevated position.
-This aerial ladder invention by Hayes revolutionized the use of ladders at fires.
-The Hayes ladder was used to allow firefighters to quickly roll up to the scene of the fire, raise the mounted ladder to the windows of burning buildings, and to extinguish the fire and rescue victims.
-The Hayes ladder would soon become an important piece of fire apparatus across the nation in major cities like New York City and San Francisco.
-These ladders would remain in service until the early 1950’s.
+The move from rural to urban increased the need for more efficient apparatus.
+Daniel D. Hayes, a native New York City firefighter, saw the necessity of getting firefighters to the towering buildings under threat.
+Hayes developed a mounted extension ladder to the top of a ladder truck equipped with a spring-assist mechanism that raised the ladder into its elevated position.
+The Hayes ladder was used to allow firefighters to quickly roll up to the fire scene, raise the mounted ladder to the windows of burning buildings, and extinguish the fire and rescue victims.
+These ladders would remain in service until the early 1950s.

 Apparatus Construction and Operation Today